nus-cs2103/website-base/admin/policies-fragment.md

 Learning to honor deadlines is a learning outcome of this module.
 Therefore, **we do not normally extend module deadlines** to accommodate those who missed the deadline, unless there are some extraordinary circumstances.

+{% if cs2103 %}However, weekly project deliverables without specific deadlines are flexible.
+You will not be penalized for missing them if you catch up within a few days.{% endif %}
 </div>